Shippable/docs/sources/platform/workflow/job/runci.md

         versionName: <name of the version you want to pin>
       - IN: <resource>
         versionNumber: <number of the version you want to pin>
-      - IN: <gitRepoResource with buildOnPullRequest: true>
-        showBuildStatus: true
       - OUT: <resource>
       - OUT: <resource>
         replicate: <resource>